Alien-nick/UtilityTracker/readme.md

 # Getting Started

-To get started head over to the env file and add the following:
+To get started head over to the backend/.env.example file and do the following:

+ - cp .env.example .env
  - Router Username
  - Router Password
  - Router URL